fltk/fltk/README.Unix.txt

 Options".
 Add the flags to `fltk-config --ldstaticflags` in front of the second "`".

-Code:Blocks can be set up to use fluid to manage modules.
+Code::Blocks can be set up to use fluid to manage modules.
 The following info is from an FLTK user posted on fltk.general 06/17/2013:

 """